George Knightley: Role in narrative

 In the course of the story, Emma believes that she falls briefly in love with a young, handsome man named Frank Churchill.
 Mr. Knightley's jealousy of the latter is gradually uncovered: he makes several negative remarks about Churchill, and is concerned that Frank has had a negative influence on Emma, but later admits that, because of jealousy, "I was not quite impartial in my judgement...My Emma".
 Frank Churchill's guardian—his aunt—dies, and he is now free to publicise his engagement to Jane Fairfax, which had been kept secret to avoid his domineering aunt's disapproval.
 Emma is shocked, but realises she had never really had romantic sentiments towards Frank Churchill.
 Nevertheless, she worries that Harriet has feelings for Frank, but soon discovers that Harriet has become infatuated with Mr. Knightley.

 Emma becomes very unhappy; finally it dawns on her that she loves Mr. Knightley—and has for a time, apparently unconsciously—and is distressed as she believes Mr. Knightley and Harriet to be on the verge of marriage.
 Mr. Knightley is in London, visiting his brother John and sister-in-law Isabella (Emma's sister), when he is apprised of Churchill's clandestine engagement.
 He decided to return to Hartfield to offer support to Emma, whom he believes to be in love with Mr. Churchill.
 On the spur of the moment, after finding this to be untrue, he declares his love to Emma and asks her to marry him, and she accepts.
 Harriet and Robert Martin marry; Jane Fairfax and Frank Churchill plan a November wedding.
-Within a month, Emma and Mr. Knightley marry and, because Mr. Woodhouse cannot face life without his daughter, Mr. Knightley gallantly moves in with Emma and her father at the Woodhouse estate, Hartfield.
+Within a month, Emma and Mr. Knightley marry and, because Emma's father Mr. Woodhouse cannot face life without his daughter, Mr. Knightley gallantly moves in with Emma and her father at the Woodhouse estate, Hartfield.